seapagan/shopping-list/README.md

 ## Other TODO

-- style the individual list areas better, so its obvious which is which.
 - `Escape` key to cancel editing List, perhaps also `blur` event which is better for mobile.
 - possibly replace LocalStorage with IndexedDB to allow async.
 Probably won't